QinCai-rui/PicoCube/README.md

 ## What’s What (What Each File/Folder Is For)

-- **.gitignore** — Tells git which files/folders to ignore (so junk/config files don’t get tracked).
+- **.gitignore** — Tells git which files/folders to ignore (so junk/config and cache files don’t get tracked).
 - **BOM/** — Bill of Materials!
 All the parts I need and some prices.
-See this for shopping.
+See this for shopping. (required by Highway)
 - **CAD/** — 3D model files for the timer’s case.
 Print or edit them if you want to make/modify the enclosure.
   - `RasPiCube_Case.step` — The actual 3D model of the case.
 - **DIAGRAM/** — Circuit diagrams and wiring info.